This brochure is also available on our downloads page.

 - How Can You Help?

-This pamphlet is a layman’s terms summary of Antiphospholipid Syndrome (APS).
+This page is a layman’s terms summary of Antiphospholipid Syndrome (APS).
 It covers such topics as diagnosis, symptoms, treatment, and coping.
 It is meant for patients newly diagnosed, however would also be good for informing friends and family about your disease.

 What is Antiphospholipid Syndrome?

 Antiphospholipid Syndrome or APS is an autoimmune disorder in which the body recognizes certain normal components of blood and/or cell membranes as foreign substances and produces antibodies against them.
 Patients with these antibodies may experience blood clots, including heart attacks and strokes, and miscarriages.
 APS may occur in people with systemic lupus erythematosus, other autoimmune diseases, or in otherwise healthy individuals.

 APS is also known as APLS, APLA, formerly as Hughes Syndrome or “Sticky Blood.”

 APS is an Autoimmune Disease